Call To Schedule Your Free Case Strategy Session (401) 714-8926

 Practice area(s): Criminal Defense

-I offer a free case strategy session and I'll gladly discuss your case with you at your convenience.
-Contact me today to schedule an appointment.
+We offer a free case strategy session and will gladly discuss your case with you at your convenience.
+Contact us today to schedule a confidential consultation.

 Menu